Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

-In this paper the main objects of study will be surface bundles over graphs.
-Let $\GG$ be a graph, thought of as a $1$--complex, and consider a bundle $E\to \GG$ with fiber $S$ a surface.
+{\bf Surface bundles over a graph}\\ In this paper the main objects of study will be surface bundles over graphs.
+Let $\GG$ be a connected graph, thought of as a $1$--complex, and consider a bundle $E\to \GG$ with fiber $S$ a surface.
 Then it is easy to see that $E$ has the structure of a graph of spaces (with graph $\GG$) where every edge and vertex space is homeomorphic to $S$ and every edge-to-vertex map is a homeomorphism.